influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor/monitor-with-oss.md

       # HELP go_gc_duration_seconds A summary of the pause duration of garbage collection cycles.
       ...
       ```
-3. Add your **InfluxDB Cloud** account information (URL and organization) to your Telegraf configuration by doing the following:
+3. Add your **InfluxDB OSS** account information (URL and organization) to your Telegraf configuration by doing the following:
-   1. Go to **Load Data > Telegraf** [in your InfluxDB Cloud account](https://cloud2.influxdata.com/), and click **InfluxDB Output Plugin** at the top-right corner.
+   1. Go to **Load Data > Telegraf** [in your InfluxDB OSS account](http://localhost:8086/), and click **InfluxDB Output Plugin** at the top-right corner.
    2. Copy the `urls`, `token`, `organization`, and `bucket` and close the window.
    3. Click **monitoring-enterprise-1.x**.
-   4. Replace `urls`, `token`, `organization`, and `bucket` under `outputs.influxdb_v2` with your InfluxDB Cloud account information.
+   4. Replace `urls`, `token`, `organization`, and `bucket` under `outputs.influxdb_v2` with your InfluxDB OSS account information.
 Alternatively, store this information in your environment variables and include the environment variables in your configuration.

       {{% note %}}
 To ensure the InfluxDB Enterprise monitoring dashboard can display the recorded metrics, set the destination bucket name to `enterprise_metrics` in your `telegraf.conf`.